leandrogaspar/chip8/README.md

 [Play with it!](https://leandrogaspar.github.io/chip8/)

-## The Ever-Growing non-exhaustive over-hyphenated to-do list
+## The ever-growing non-exhaustive over-hyphenated to-do list
 - [ ] Fix scroll-bar on Firefox
 - [ ] Keypad should be clickable
 - [ ] Keypad should show the keyboward mapping